svv232/Indianer-hacklu-2017/README.md

 There was a succesfull sleep!!

-We also got excited and found that both nano and gdb were on the box, as the website would load forever and then spit out a bad gateway error.
+We also got excited and found that both nano and gdb were on the box, as the website would load for a while and then spit out a bad gateway error.